 Celebrating 25 Outstanding SMART Recovery Volunteers in our 25th Anniversary Year

-The heart of SMART’s 25th Silver Anniversary celebration in 2019 is the story of an extraordinary community of volunteers who have built a world-wide organization devoted to supporting individuals recovering from addiction and their family members and friends.
-These volunteers include addiction scientists and treatment professionals who designed a self-empowering 4-Point Program® and joined people with the experience of recovery and trained them to lead mutual support group meetings.
+The heart of SMART’s Silver Anniversary celebration in 2019 is the story of an extraordinary community of volunteers who have built a world-wide organization devoted to supporting individuals recovering from addiction, as well as their family members and friends.
+These volunteers include addiction scientists and treatment professionals who designed a self-empowering 4-Point Program®.
+They joined people with the experience of recovery and trained them to lead mutual support group meetings.

-Together they have created and refined a peer-professional mutual-support group model that combines the best science for treating addiction with the lived experience of recovering from addiction – the world’s largest and only community of this kind with more than 3,000 group meetings in 23 countries.
+Together they have created and refined a peer–professional mutual support group model that combines the best science for treating addiction with the lived experience of recovering from addiction: the world’s largest and only community of its kind with more than 3,000 group meetings in 23 countries.
 Each year, participants in these groups help each other recover at more than 150,000 meetings, in-person and online, led by volunteers trained how to use the SMART program.

 Our 25 in 25 Spotlight Volunteers